 Collect Contact Info at Webinars

 Online webinars are great ways to collect email addresses.
 Make sure the webinar topic is something that will attract your target audience.
-If possible, invite other notable persons from related industries (not your direct competitors) as your co-hosts for the webinar.
+Invite other notable persons from related industries (not your direct competitors) as your co-hosts for the webinar.

 Thanks for taking the time to read this.
 I appreciate it.
 Please share it with your friends and colleagues.